UPPMAX/uppmax_intro_day_1/docs/sessions/introduction_visual.md

 so you can start feeling at home on Rackham, before moving to more abstract new topics.

+We will not yet discuss IDEs (whatever those are) yet, as it requires using techniques we teach later.

 ```mermaid
 flowchart TD
   classDef not_yet_node stroke-dasharray: 5 5